zahash/amnis/README.md

-# pystream
+# amnis

 > Java like Streams Api for Python

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Python package for Java like Streams. pystreams are lazy evaluated -- That is, evaluation starts only when a terminal operation is applied
+Python package for Java like Streams.
+Streams are lazy evaluated -- That is, evaluation starts only when a terminal operation is applied

 ## Installation